Have you got a rat problem and don’t want to deal with it yourself? If so then you are going to need to hire a rat exterminator.

 Depending upon the size and duration of the rodent infestation you might have a significant cleaning bill on your hands.
 Cleaning is mostly dealing with rodent droppings.

-Rats are constantly peeing and pooping along their travels and will fill an attic with nasty black stools and foul smelling urine.
+Rats are constantly peeing and pooping along their travels and will fill an attic with nasty black stools and foul-smelling urine.

-If the problem is small then you can handle this yourself with a Shop-Vac, spray bleach and the proper personal protective equipment (hepa filter mask, nitrile gloves).
+If the problem is small then you can handle this yourself with a Shop-Vac, spray bleach, and the proper personal protective equipment (Hepa filter mask, nitrile gloves).
 If the problem is large you might need to hire a restoration outfit to bag and dispose of the contaminated insulation and install new insulation in its place.

 These costs will vary considerably based on the size of the cleaning problem and your area of the country.
-Some exterminators will offer clean up services which are typically cheaper than hiring a different company since the technician is already on site.
+Some exterminators will offer clean-up services which are typically cheaper than hiring a different company since the technician is already on site.

-How Much Does it Cost To Get Rid of Rats
+How Much Does it Cost To Get Rid of Rats?

 - Tree Trimming